HarveyD/react-component-library/README.md

 npm run storybook:export
 ```

+You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc. I've hosted this library at: https://www.harveydelaney.com/react-component-library

 ### Generating New Components

 I've included a handy NodeJS util file under `util` called `create-component.js`.
 Instead of copy pasting components to create a new component, you can instead run this command to generate all the files you need to start building out a new component.
 To use it: